Sribne

-Sribne (Срібне) is an urban-type settlement in Pryluky Raion, Chernihiv Oblast (province) of northern Ukraine.
+Sribne (Срібне) is a rural settlement in Pryluky Raion, Chernihiv Oblast, northern Ukraine.
+The Sribne is located in the east of Pryluky raion, within the Dnieper Lowland.
 It hosts the administration of Sribne settlement hromada, one of the hromadas of Ukraine.
 Population:

+History

 Until 18 July 2020, Sribne was the administrative center of Sribne Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Sribne Raion was merged into Pryluky Raion.

+Until 26 January 2024, Sribne was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Sribne became a rural settlement.